rodekruis/data-service-catalogue/docs/registration/registration-automatic-import-kobo.md

 !!! warning "Blank page"
-    In case the page is fully blank and do not show the registration table, there may be a technical issue with the link connecting with your KOBO form.
+    In case the page is fully blank and does not show the registration table, there may be a technical issue with the link connecting with your KOBO form.
     Please contact your dedicated Account Manager or our [support team](mailto:support@121.global) to help fixing the issue.

 !!! info "Deduplication"
     Double entries can occur while registering beneficiaries on the field.
-Deduplication can be made in 121 instance.
+Deduplication can be made within 121 Platform.
 You can follow the steps on [this page.](./registration-deduplication.md)
     If you need additional explanations, contact your dedicated Account Manager or our support team via email.

 ___